 The second major conference of the school year is the Legislative Session!
-Following our theme of the year, Leadership Liftoff: A Journey into S.P.A.C.E. as Students Practice Advocacy and Civic Engagement, they will explore areas of leadership, develop, take stances on youth-related bills in the Maryland General Assembly, and participate in electing the final two candidates for the student member of the State Board of Education!
+Following our theme of the year, Operation Leadership: Agents of Change, students will investigate areas of leadership, take stances on youth-related bills in the Maryland General Assembly, and participate in electing the final two candidates for the student member of the State Board of Education!

-Workshops that delegates new to the Legislative Session attend will focus on advocacy and legislative business that will allow them to learn about the student members around the state and at the state level, how the legislative process works, and discover how they can become involved.
+Delegates that are new to the Legislative Session attend workshops focused on advocacy and legislative business that will allow them to learn about the student members around the state and at the state level, how the legislative process works, and discover how they can become involved.
 Delegates that have attended the Legislative Session in the past will attend workshops that have not been presented previously and will focus on building existing leadership skills.

-Prior to this event, selected candidates from across the state will be campaigning for the position of 2020-2021 student member on the State Board of Education (SMOB).
+Prior to this event, selected candidates from across the state will be campaigning on social media for the position of 2022-2023 student member on the State Board of Education (SMOB).
 As a member school of MASC, delegates vote on which two candidates MASC will recommend to the Governor for his final appointment.
-Each candidate will deliver a speech of his or her composition (taped and released before the event) and will participate in a question and answer period (questions to be submitted before the event).
-During this time, delegates of the General Assembly hear candidates’ responses to questions regarding their experience, platform, goals, ideas, and other appropriate topics that will help distinguish the top contenders.
-Again, registered delegates will be able to submit questions through a Google form and using a random selection program, questions will be selected to ask the candidates.
+Each candidate will deliver a speech of his or her composition and will participate in a question and answer period.
+During this time, delegates will have the opportunity to submit written questions and will hear candidates’ responses to the randomly selected questions.
+Questions center around candidates’ experience, platform, goals, ideas, and other appropriate topics that will help distinguish the top contenders.

-The event will take place on Saturday, February 20, beginning at TBD and ending at TBD.
-Online registration opens on Friday, January 15, 2021, and closes at 11:59 p.m. on Saturday, February 6, 2020.
-The postmark deadline for registration is Tuesday, February 9, 2021.
-The cost of this full-day conference is $10 per student/adult ($8 for student workshop presenters).
+This event will take place on Saturday, February 12, beginning at 9:30 a.m. and ending at 2:30 p.m.
+Online registration opens on Friday, January 14, 2022, and closes at 11:59 p.m. on Saturday, February 5, 2022.
+The postmark/email deadline for the signed attendance confirmation is Tuesday, February 8, 2022.
+The cost of this full-day conference is $10 per student/adult ($8 for selected student workshop presenters).

 Important Information and Documents: